 Even the Chinese army had strong belief in his spirit, they always kept one empty chair for Baba during any flag meeting.

-Baba Harbhajan’s soul was challenged in court
+Baba Harbhajan’s soul in court

 A retired Army man, Subedar Piara Singh read the story of dead soldier Harbhajan Singh in some news paper.
 Then he filed a case in 2006 against deference ministry for being superstitious.